The Ultimate Guide to the Louvre

 3.3- Skip-the-Line Guided Tour

-If you want to avoid the Louvre lines, take a skip-the-line Louvre Guided Tour with an expert guide.
-Guided groups enter the Louvre through Passage Richelieu, which has zero waiting time.
+If you want to avoid the Louvre lines, take a skip-the-line small group guided tour with an expert guide.
+Guided groups enter the Louvre through a separate entrance, which has zero (or almost no) waiting time.
 This entrance is reserved for guided groups or people with special membership cards (e.g. Société des Amis du Louvre).

-Here’s the list of the best-rated Louvre skip-the-line tours online:
+Here’s a curated list of the best Louvre skip-the-line tours:

-Learning which entrance is best for you is an important aspect of this Louvre guide.
-The Louvre map below shows the five Louvre entrances: the Glass Pyramid, the Porte des Lions, the Carrousel du Louvre, and Passage Richelieu.
+Knowing the best entrance to the Louvre to avoid the longest lines is key to a great visit.
+The Louvre entrances map below shows all five entrances: the Glass Pyramid, the Porte des Lions, the Carrousel du Louvre, and Passage Richelieu.

-» Passage Richelieu entrance is for guided groups or visitors with a membership card (Amis du Louvre, Louvre Pro, Ministère de la Culture, Pass Education, ICOM, but NOT for Paris tourist passes).
+» Passage Richelieu entrance is for guided groups of 6 people maximum with a national licensed guide or visitors with a membership card (Amis du Louvre, Louvre Pro, Ministère de la Culture, Pass Education, ICOM, but NOT for Paris tourist passes).

-» Galerie du Carrousel (99 Rue de Rivoli) is another entrance to the Louvre Museum.
+» Galerie du Carrousel (99 Rue de Rivoli) is another of the possible entrances to the Louvre.
 It has the advantage of direct access from the metro (metro station Palais Royal-Musée du Louvre, line 1, take exit #6).
 The Galerie du Carrousel entrance does not accept visitors without a ticket.

 » Porte des Lions is another option, but it’s a bit eccentric and only available for visitors with a ticket.
-There’s no Cloakroom nearby, so you will be denied access if you carry bulky objects.
-Please note this access is closed on Fridays, and sometimes the Museum management closes it without notice.
+There’s no cloakroom nearby, so you will be denied access if you carry bulky objects.
+Please note that sometimes the Museum management closes this door without notice.

-The best Louvre Entrance is Passage Richelieu, which has the shortest waiting time.
-However, this entrance is reserved for guided tours or people with membership cards.
+In my opinion, the best Louvre Entrance is Passage Richelieu, which has the shortest waiting time.
+However, this entrance is reserved for guided tours (up to 6 people with a national licensed guide) or for people with membership cards.

 The Louvre Glass Pyramid is the most popular entrance for individual visitors, and it is divided into three different lines – green, orange, and blue – for different kinds of tickets (including a line for disabled people).
 If you haven’t purchased your Louvre ticket yet, this is the only entrance you can use (orange line).
 Also, I like that the green line is split into three different lines for different time slots, so your waiting time will be 30 minutes maximum.

-GOOD TO KNOW: The last time I visited (2025), I saw many visitors waiting in line with big suitcases.
+GOOD TO KNOW: The last time I visited (2026, via the Glass Pyramid), I saw many visitors waiting in line with big suitcases.
 Although there’s a cloakroom inside the Louvre (more on this later), you cannot access the Louvre with suitcases or backpacks bigger than 55x35x20 cm (21.5x14x8″).
 If your luggage is bigger than this size, you will be refused access to the Louvre.

 4.2 Entering the Louvre through the Glass Pyramid